-Ravello is a very quiet and chic town situated on the Lattari Mounts characterized by a wonderful vegetation, on a cliff dividing the valleys of the Dragone and Regina streams.
+Ravello is a very quiet and chic town situated on the Lattari Mounts.
+It is characterized by wonderful vegetation, on a cliff dividing the valleys of the Dragone and Regina streams.
 The village has a quiet, silent atmosphere that enchants all the people coming to visit it.

-During the XIX and XX centuries many artists, painters, and musicians were inspired by the beautiful landscapes of Ravello, as for example Ruskin, Miró, Vedova and Escher.
-André Gide set in Ravello some episodes of his work “The immoralist”; Lawrence wrote there “Lady Chatterley’s Lover” and Graham Green “The third man”; Wagner imagined that the beautiful gardens of Villa Rufolo were ‘the magic garden of Klingsor’ in his masterpiece “Parsifal”.
+During the XIX and XX centuries many artists, painters, and musicians were inspired by the beautiful landscapes of this small town, as for example Ruskin, Miró, Vedova and Escher.
+André Gide set here some episodes of his work “The immoralist”; Lawrence wrote there “Lady Chatterley’s Lover” and Graham Green “The third man”; Wagner imagined that the beautiful gardens of Villa Rufolo were ‘the magic garden of Klingsor’ in his masterpiece “Parsifal”.

 How to get to Ravello:

 Massa centro > Amalfi > Ravello 44 km

 Parking: blue lines, public and private car parks